ShehanAT/FTPprogram/README.md

 # Application Usage instructions:
 1. Enter your hostname, username, and password in the corresponding field at the top, where hostname is the server ip address of your remote server(it can be a DigitalOcean droplet)
 2. Click the ```Quick Connect``` button
-3. Single click a directory to traverse the local & remote file systems
+* Double click a directory to traverse the local & remote file systems
-4. Double click to select file, then press corresponding arrow button to transfer from local to remote or visa versa
+* Double click to select file, then press corresponding arrow button to transfer from local to remote or visa versa
-5. Double click and press Trash icon button to delete selected file
+* Double click and press Trash icon button to delete selected file

 # Screenshots:
 FTP Client starting screen after FTP login: